Gandula

 HOW THIS COFFEE WAS PROCESSED

-This lot comes from the Progresso I plot of Fazenda Progresso.
-It was carefully hand-picked by a specially trained team between June and August, and then naturally processed.
-The cherries were selected at the peak of ripeness, and then carefully dried on meticulously clean patios for two days.
-Cherries were then transported to African beds under the protection of a greenhouse for a further fifteen days, for a total drying Tim elf seventeen days.
+After sorting, freshly harvested cherries were carefully dried on meticulously clean patios for two days.
+Cherries were then transported to raised beds under the protection of a greenhouse for a further fifteen days, for a total drying time of seventeen days.
 The coffee then received a final touch of drying in mechanical dryers at 33 degrees celsius to ensure moisture was homogenised.

 Once dry, the coffee was hulled to remove the dried fruit skin, cupped by the QC team and placed in large silos to rest.
 When the coffee was approved and ready for export it was processed at Fazenda Progresso’s dry mill which is also located on the farm.